 Gluten free No Bake Oatmeal Cookies Energy Bites are a healthy lunchbox treat!
 This no-bake oatmeal cookie recipe makes vegan-friendly, kid-friendly, easy no-bake snacks.

-- 2 to 2 1/3 cup gluten-free rolled oats (we use Bob’s Red Mill)- If you use quick cooking oats, you will need more.
+- 2 cup gluten-free rolled oats (we use Bob’s Red Mill)- If you use quick cooking oats, you will need more.

 - 1/3 to 1/2 cup honey or maple syrup (see notes)

-- 1/3 cup dark chocolate chips (we use Enjoy Life mini chocolate chips)
+- 1/3 cup chocolate chips (we use Enjoy Life mini chocolate chips)

-- 1/2 –2/3 cup natural no-stir peanut butter (adjust depending on the brand of peanut butter you use)
+- 1/2 cup natural no-stir nut butter or sunflower seed butter (adjust depending on the brand of nut butter you use)

 - 1 tsp vanilla extract